 - a.
 A data breach is the unauthorized access or acquisition of data that compromises the security, confidentiality, or integrity of data in HMIS.
 Data may be in any format (electronic, hardcopy or verbal) and may range from a single piece of data and/or an entire data system. - b.
-Breaches to the HMIS servers are managed by the HMIS vendor.
-If a breach to the HMIS servers occurs, the HMIS vendor will notify the HMIS Lead, and the HMIS Lead Agency will notify the participating agencies as appropriate. - c.
-Breaches may also occur at participating agencies.
-The participating agency is responsible for immediately mitigating the data breach to the extent possible as soon as the breach is identified, including notifying clients who may have been impacted by this breach.
+Breaches to the HMIS servers are managed by the HMIS Vvendor.
+If a breach to the HMIS servers occurs, the HMIS Vvendor will notify the HMIS Lead Agency, and the HMIS Lead Agency will notify the Pparticipating Aagencies as appropriate. - c.
+Data bBreaches may also occur at Pparticipating Aagencies.
+The Pparticipating Aagency is responsible for immediately mitigating the data breach to the extent possible as soon as the breach is identified, including notifying clients who may have been impacted by this breach.
 Data breaches could include but are not limited to: - a.
-HMIS users sharing HMIS account and/or passwords with others. - b.
-Sharing client identifying information with anyone that doesn't have access to HMIS or hasn't been approved to access that data. - c.
+HMIS Uusers sharing HMIS account and/or passwords with others. - b.
+Sharing client identifying information with anyone that doesn't have access to HMIS and/or hasn't been approved to access that data. - c.
 Sharing client identifying information over an unencrypted network. - d.
 Leaving printed documents with client identifying information in an unsecured location. - d.
 Any suspected data breach must be reported to the HMIS Lead Agency by submitting the Data Breach Incident Report.
-The HMIS Lead Agency will review the breach and the mitigating actions taken by the agency, and will assist with any additional action that may be needed. - e.
-The HMIS Lead Agency will report all data breaches to the Agency Access Working Group, and that group will determine if any corrective action is needed.
-Corrective action may include but
+The HMIS Lead Agency will review the breach and the mitigating actions taken by the Participating Aagency, and will assist with any additional action that may be needed.

-&lt;sup>1 CES Administrators include the Agency Administrators at agencies that have been contracted by the CES Lead to manage and facilitate the Coordinated Entry System in HMIS.
+1 CES Administrators include the Agency Administrators at agencies that have been contracted by the CES Lead to manage and facilitate the Coordinated Entry System in HMIS.

-&lt;sup>2 Project descriptor data elements (PDDE) are intended to identify the organization, specific project, and project details for each project participating in HMIS.
+2 Project descriptor data elements (PDDE) are intended to identify the organization, specific project, and project details for each project participating in HMIS.
 Approved entities may request PDDE for any projects in HMIS.

-&lt;sup>3 Client-level data requests from CES Administrators and CoC Board Sub-Committees or Work Groups should be submitted through the HMIS Help Desk, and will be reviewed and approved by the CoC Manager, the CES Lead, and the HMIS Lead.
+3 Client-level data requests from CES Administrators and CoC Board Sub-Committees or Work Groups should be submitted through the HMIS Help Desk, and will be reviewed and approved by the CoC Manager, the CES Lead, and the HMIS Lead.